Edgar Wolfe papers

 In between earning his undergraduate and graduate degrees, Wolfe taught at a high school in rural South Dakota as well as in Kansas, also working as a door-to-door salesman.
-In 1929 he married Nina Ruth Winters, and in 1935 he began working as a case worker for the Kansas Emergency Relief Commission.
+In 1929 he married Nina Ruth Winters, the daughter of Augustus P. and Bertha (Riant) Winters, and during the Great Depression he was employed as a case worker for the Kansas Emergency Relief Commission.

 Nina Winters passed away in 1973.
 In 1977 Wolfe remarried to Marguerite Everett.
 Edgar Wolfe passed away in 1989.
-His legacy includes an award for creative writing awarded to undergraduate students for a work of fiction established at KU in his honor.
+His legacy includes an award for creative writing given to undergraduate students for a work of fiction established at the University of Kansas in his honor.

 RH MS 669